SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 priority values in REQ-PAYLOAD-CLIENT-DECIDES.
 : This is a per-packet metadata requirement.

-REQ-NETWORK-THROUGHPUT:
-: A mechanism to signal the available network throughput to interested clients, including changes to throughput.

-REQ-NRLP:
-: The network shall inform the endpoint of the Rate limiting policies.

 REQ-SIGNAL-EXPOSURE-FAIRNESS:
 : Means to expose the signal independent of the application should be considered.
 An example of such exposure is OS APIs.

-REQ-NETWORK-SEEKS-LOAD-DOWN:
-: During detected Reactive Management events, the network implements a reactive traffic policy to reduce or offload some of the traffic.
-: This may involve utilizing alternative network attachments available to the client (e.g., Wi-Fi).

 REQ-CONTINUITY:
 : Handover from one radio or router to another should continue to